Polyethnicity: Spain

 In Spain from 1808 to 1814, the Spanish War of Independence took place in a multicultural Spain.
 Spain, at the time, was then under the control of King Joseph Bonaparte, who was Napoleon Bonaparte's brother.
 Because they were under the control of French rule, the Spanish formed coalitions of ethnic groups to reclaim their own political representation to replace the French political system, which had lost power.

 Southeast Asia

-In Southeast Asia the continental area (Myanmar, Thailand, Laos, Cambodia and Vietnam) generally practices Theravada Buddhism.
+In Southeast Asia the continental area (Myanmar, Thailand, Laos, Cambodia and Vietnam) generally practices Theravada or Mahayana Buddhism.
 Most of insular Southeast Asia (namely Malaysia, Brunei and Indonesia) practices mostly Sunni Islam.
 The rest of the insular region (Philippines and East Timor) practices mostly Roman Catholic Christianity and Singapore practises mostly Mahayana Buddhism.

 Significant long-distance labor migration that occurred during the late 19th century and the early 20th century provided many different types of ethnic diversity.
 Relations between the indigenous population of the region arose from regional variations of cultural and linguistic groups.
 Immigrant minorities, especially the Chinese, then developed as well.
 Although there were extreme political differences for each minority and religion, they were still legitimate members of political communities, and there has been a significant amount of unity throughout history.
 This differs from both nearby East and South Asia.